-The Manitoba Cost-of-Salaries Credit was introduced in the spring of 1997 to provide an incentive to the private film and television production industry to create economic development growth in the province.
-This refundable tax credit is calculated based on a production's eligible Manitoba labour expenditures and eligible non-resident labour.
+The Manitoba Cost-of-Production Credit was introduced in the spring of 2010 to provide an incentive to the private film and television production industry to create economic development growth in the province.
+This refundable tax credit is calculated based on a production's eligible Manitoba Expenditures, including eligible Manitoba labour expenditures and eligible non-resident labour.
+It is effective for productions where principal photography began on or after April 1, 2010.

-In 1998 the Tax Credit was amended to include a Deeming Provision in order to develop a better-trained workforce (See Section H for more information).
+The Manitoba Cost-of-Production Credit includes a Deeming Provision in order to further develop the trained workforce (See Section H for more information).